-Early-20th-century German and Austrian art and design are the focus here, with works by Gustav Klimt, Wassily Kandinsky, Paul Klee, Egon Schiele, Josef Hoffman, and other designers from the Wiener Werkstätte taking center stage.
+Early-20th-century German and Austrian art and design are the focus here, with works by Gustav Klimt, Wassily Kandinsky, Paul Klee, Egon Schiele, Josef Hoffmann, and other designers from the Wiener Werkstätte taking center stage.
 The Neue Galerie was founded by the late art dealer Serge Sabarsky and cosmetics heir and art collector Ronald S. Lauder.
-It's situated in a 1914 wood- and marble-floored mansion designed by Carrère and Hastings, which was once home to Mrs. Cornelius Vanderbilt III.
+It's in a 1914 wood- and marble-floored mansion designed by Carrère and Hastings, which was once home to Mrs. Cornelius Vanderbilt III.
 An audio guide is included with admission.
-Note that children under 12 are not admitted, and teens 12–16 must be accompanied by an adult.
-Café Sabarsky, in an elegant, high-ceiling space below the Neue Galerie, is a destination in its own right, for their Viennese coffee, cakes, strudels, and Sacher tortes (Monday and Wednesday 9–6, Thursday–Sunday 9–9).
-If you seek something more than a sugar fix, the savory menu includes trout crepes and Hungarian goulash.
-Café Fledermaus, on the lower level of the museum, offers the same menu as Café Sabarsky.
-Admission is free from 6–8pm on the first Friday of every month.
+Children under 12 are not admitted, and teens 12–16 must be accompanied by an adult.
+Café Sabarsky, in an elegant, high-ceiling space on the first floor, is a destination in its own right for Viennese coffee, cakes, strudels, and Sacher tortes.
+Admission is free 6–8 pm on the first Friday of the month.